New! Hardcover coffee table size Book.

 his professional art career starting in 1970 as a portrait painter, his paintings and prints have been collected for over four decades.
-This website shows some of his prints that are on exhibit and for sale.
+This website shows some of his paintings and prints that are on exhibit and for sale.
 They include limited edition lithographs and serigraphs and giclee reproductions of his paintings.
-Oil paintings are also are also available.
+Oil paintings are also available.
 Commissioned portraits and other artwork are most welcomed.